stephendumbor/stephendumbor/README.md

 ## 🧩 Projects & Labs

-### 🧾 osTicket Helpdesk Setup
+### 🧾 Jira Service Management (Ticket System)
-Configured and customized an open-source ticketing system for IT support ticket management and workflow simulation.
+Configured and customized Jira service Management ticketing system for IT support ticket management and workflow simulation.

 - [How to get into Cybersecurity Starting From Zero](https://www.youtube.com/watch?v=a83ASGn_V_s)
 - [A Day in the Life of a Cybersecurity Anayst](https://www.youtube.com/watch?v=uHy3oM7NnoU)